thrushlang/thrushc/COMMANDS.md

 • -jit-libc Specify the C runtime to link for code execution via the JIT Compiler.
 • -jit-link Specify, add, and link an external dynamic library for code execution via the JIT Compiler.

+Omission compiler flags:

+• --omit-frame-pointer Regardless of the optimization level, it omits the emission of the frame pointer.
+• --omit-uwtable It omits the unwind table required for exception handling and stack tracing.
+• --omit-direct-access-external-data Force all external data references through the Global Offset Table (required for strict PIC).
+• --omit-default-opt It omits default optimization that occurs even without specified optimization.

+Debug compiler flags:

+• --debug-clang-command Displays the generated command for Clang in the phase of linking.
+• --debug-gcc-commands Displays the generated command for GCC in the phase of linking.

 Extra compiler flags:

 • --opt-passes [-p{passname,passname}] Pass a list of custom optimization passes to the LLVM backend.
 For more information, see: 'https://releases.llvm.org/17.0.1/docs/CommandGuide/opt.html#cmdoption-opt-passname'.